 For more fine grained control, it is possible to give a regular expression to sort by.
-This can be useful when you know a common fact that identifies original paths (like a path component being src).
+This can be useful when you know a common fact that identifies original paths (like a path component being src or a certain file ending).

 To use the regular expression you simply enclose it in the criteria string by adding <REGU-LAR_EXPRESSION> after specifying r or x.
-Example: $-S \ 'r < . \ bak $>' makes all files that have a .bak suffix original files.$
+Example: -S 'r<.\.bak\$>' makes all files that have a .bak suffix original files.

-Warning: When using r or x, try to make your regex to be as specific as possible!
+Warning: When using \mathbf{r} or \mathbf{x} , try to make your regex to be as specific as possible!
 Good practice includes adding a \$ anchor at the end of the regex.